imfatant/test/README.md

 	(Hint: type `sudoedit /etc/default/ardupilot`)

         TELEM1="-C /dev/ttyO1"
-        TELEM2="-A udp:<the ground station computer's IP address>:14550"
+        TELEM2="-A udp:<the ground control station computer's IP address>:14550"
         GPS="-B /dev/ttyS2"
     This is a pretty typical config.
 It breaks down like this: